Catholic probabilism: Jansenist opposition

 With the rise of Jansenism a new phase in the history of the probabilist controversies began.
 In 1653 Innocent X condemned the five propositions taken from Jansen's book Augustinus, and in 1655 the Louvain theologians condemned probabilism.
 Tutiorism was adopted by the Jansenists, and the Irish Jansenist theologian John Sinnichius (1603–1666), was the foremost defender of the Rigorist doctrines.
 He held that it is not lawful to follow even a most probable opinion in favour of liberty.
 (Here, "liberty" refers to freedom, in the sense of not being bound by the strictures of (a specific) law.)
 Jansenist Rigorism spread into France, and Pascal attacked probabilism in his Lettres Provinciales, which were in turn condemned by Alexander VII in 1657.

 After the condemnation of Jansenism, several 18th century theologians unfolded a moderate form of Tutiorism.
 Others favoured Laxism, which maintained that a slightly probable opinion in favour of liberty could safely be followed.

+Opposing views

 Probabiliorism

+Probabiliorism (Latin probabilior, "more likely"), holds that when there is a preponderance of evidence on one side of a controversy one is obliged to follow that side.
+Theologians who put forward the system known as Probabiliorism, hold that the less safe opinion can be lawfully followed only when it is more probable than the safe opinion.

-Probabiliorism, which held that it is not lawful to act on the less safe opinion unless it is more probable than the safe opinion and which was in vogue before the time of Medina, was renewed in the middle of the seventeenth century as an antidote against Laxism.
+This opinion was in vogue before the time of Medina, and was renewed in the middle of the seventeenth century as an antidote against Laxism.
 Its revival was principally due to the efforts of popes Alexander VII and Innocent XI.
 In 1656, a general chapter of the Dominicans urged all members of the order to adopt Probabiliorism.
 Though previously Dominican theologians like Medina, Ledesma, Domingo Báñez, Alvarez and Ildephonsus were probabilists, subsequently the Dominicans in the main were Probabiliorists.
 In 1700, the Gallican clergy, under Bossuet, accepted Probabiliorism.
 The Franciscans as a rule were Probabiliorists, and in 1762 a general chapter of the order at Mantua ordered its members to follow Probabiliorism.
 In 1598, a general chapter of the Theatines adopted Probabiliorism.
 The Augustinians, Carmelites, Trinitarians and many Benedictines were also Probabiliorists.

 Probabiliorism was also held by many Jesuits.
 Thyrsus Gonzalez, a Jesuit professor at the University of Salamanca, favoured Probabiliorism in his Fundamentum Theologiae Moralis (1670–72).
 When the book was sent to the Jesuit General Oliva in 1673, permission for publication was refused.
 Pope Innocent XI favoured Gonzalez and, in 1680, sent a decree through the Holy Office to Oliva ordering that liberty be given to the members of the order to write in favour of Probabiliorism and against probabilism.
 Gonzalez was elected general of the order in 1687, but his book was not published until 1694.

+Since the time of Alphonsus Liguori, probabiliorism has to a great extent disappeared.